Mathematics National 5

 • Open Learning

-National 5 Mathematics can be studied online or face to face on campus.
-If you choose our open learning option, then there are no timetabled classes - you are required to study and submit regular assignments from home using the online Brightspace Virtual Learning Environment.
+Our open learning option, you are required to study and submit regular assignments from home using the online Brightspace Virtual Learning Environment.
 This makes the course ideal to organise your learning around work or childcare commitments.
-Guidance and feedback will be provided throughout the course by your lecturer and final examinations are on site in Inverness.
-Please tell us in your application if you would like to study online or on campus face to face.
+Guidance and feedback will be provided throughout the course by your lecturer.

 How long will my course last?